 Toggl Plan is a simple project tool that includes project planning, task management, and people management.

-It has a free plan for up to 5 users with unlimited project plans.
-For more users, you can upgrade starting at $9 per user, per month.
+It has a free plan for individual users with unlimited project plans.
+For teams, paid plans start at $9 per user, per month.
+And come with a 14-day free trial.

 Spreadsheets (MS Excel, Google Sheets, or OpenOffice Calc)